jamesSampica/cheapskate/README.md

 This will destroy all deployment stacks within the subscription scope** of the authenticated Azure identity.

-** WARNING: Accidentally executing this script against a production environment could be a career-limiting move for you.
+** WARNING: Accidentally executing this tool against a production environment could be a career-limiting move for you.
 Be very diligent to ensure the identity you use is authenticated against a non-production subscription scope.

 ```
 - name: Delete stacks